cunicu/cunicu/docs/Installation.md

 4. Make it executable: `chmod +x /usr/local/bin/wice`
 5. From there, you should be able to run the client and add the stable repo: `wice help`.

-**Note:** ɯice automated tests are performed for Linux, macOS and Windows on x86_64, ARMv6, ARMv8 amd ARM64 architectures.
+**Note:** cunicu automated tests are performed for Linux, macOS and Windows on x86_64, ARMv6, ARMv8 amd ARM64 architectures.
-Testing of other OSes are the responsibility of the community requesting ɯice for the OS in question.
+Testing of other OSes are the responsibility of the community requesting cunicu for the OS in question.

 ## From Script

-ɯice also has an installer script that will automatically grab the latest version of ɯice and install it locally.
+cunicu also has an installer script that will automatically grab the latest version of cunicu and install it locally.

 You can fetch that script, and then execute it locally.
 It's well documented so that you can read through it and understand what it is doing before you run it.